 The goal of the world languages program is to prepare students to be linguistically and culturally competent in languages other than English.
 The ability to communicate in a culturally appropriate manner with speakers of other languages is a key to success in our increasingly diverse global community.
 Instruction is offered in modern and classical languages, along with American Sign Language.
-Students are provided the opportunity to use the world language in real-life situations.

 Guiding Principles and Beliefs